revatir/TriviaQuest/readme.md

 #### Description

-I am designing a game where the player is embarking on a journey through a maze.
-Throughout the maze will be a TBD number of Challenge Points where an NPC will ask the player a randomly generated question for the player to proceed.
-If the player gets a TBD number of questions wrong, they will have to start the game back at the beginning.
-If the player can pass through each Challenge Point and reach the end of the maze, they win!
+I am designing a game where the player is lost in a forest and needs to have 3 points to escape.
+Throughout the maze, the player will be able to approach various "Challenge Points" (represented by ghosts) where a ghost will ask the player a randomly generated trivia question for the player to proceed.
+If the player gets 3 questions wrong, they will lose the game.
+If the player can answer 3 questions correctly, they win!

 #### Wireframe